-Algae and water quality sampling (Photo: Karuk Tribe) Removing four dams from the Klamath River is a crucial piece of improving water quality for people and fish in the Klamath Basin.
-River communities, recreationalists, farmers and ranchers, commercial fishermen, and fish will directly benefit from the improved water quality conditions.
-KRRC's work is part of a cooperative effort to re-establish the natural vitality of the Klamath River.
+Iron Gate Reservoir (Photo: AECOM) Increases dissolved oxygen Removing four dams from the Klamath River is a crucial piece of improving water quality for people and fish in the Klamath Basin.
+River communities, recreationalists, farmers and ranchers, commercial fishermen, and fish will directly benefit from the improved water KRRC's work is part of a cooperative effort to re-establish the natural vitality of the Klamath River.
 On-going work on other water quality projects in the Basin is critical.
-Dam removal is an important first step to restoring the Klamath River.
-Reduces alkalinity (pH) Large algae blooms in the reservoirs increase alkalinity in the river.
-Dam removal would help restore optimal pH levels important to fish health and disease prevention.
+Dam removal is Seasonal warming in the reservoirs reduced the amount of oxygen in water released downstream.
+Dam removal increases dissolved oxygen in the river and creates healthier fish habitat.

-Iron Gate Reservoir (Photo: AECOM) Big Springs Creek (Phote, Daniel Nyter) Many factors - both natural and human introduced - impact water quality in the Klamath River.
+Iron Gate Reservoir (Photo: AECOM)

+Many factors - both natural and human introduced - impact water quality in the Klamath River.
 The Klamath Basin is an "upside down" river, where water starts out warmer at its headwaters and cools with tributary input as it moves downstream before reaching the Pacific Ocean.
 Water in an expansive Upper Klamath Lake averages only 8 feet deep, warmed by the hot, dry summers and is nutrient rich due to volcanic soils and farms along its tributaries.
-Increases dissolved oxygen Seasonal warming in the reservoirs reduces the amount of oxygen in water released downstream.
-Dam removal will increase dissolved oxygen in the river and create healthier fish habitat.
+KRRC's project will improve water quality in the Klamath River.